 Visit our Rights of Nature page to learn more and get involved.

-Throughout the year, 7DS offers youth programs, rites of passage and Yesah culture classes to our community members.
-Most programs take place at the 7DS Yesah Farm, which serves as a space for re-establishing Indigenous agricultural and cultural practices and teachings, and hosting opportunities for youth and leadership development.
+Throughout the year, 7DS offers youth programs, rites of passage and Yesa culture classes to our community members.
+Our developing community hub at YESA Farm serves as a space for re-establishing Indigenous agricultural and cultural practices and teachings, and hosting opportunities for youth healing and leadership development.

 Our relational, cultural and land work are intwined with environmental justice and slowing the climate crisis, as it's well understood that the solutions we seek already exist within the foundation of Indigenous cultures.
 For these practices to take root again, we need to put LandBack into Indigenous hands.